 - Significant increase in stress levels.

-You may be more prone to parental burnout if you have chronic stress connected to parenthood.
+You may be more prone to parental burnout if you have chronic parenthood-related stress.
 This chronic parental stress can come from several sources.
 Including the pandemic, virtual learning, school closures, children with special needs, health complications, homeschooling, single parenting, a lack of support, or parenting while working from home.
 These are just some of the risk factors.

 Risks of leaving parental burnout untreated: